A SHORT FISHY AUTUMN TOUR OF THE ALGARVE IN COVID TIMES

 +351 281 961 222

-Skirting the Ria Formosa, this lagoon-front restaurant in the little hamlet of Pinheiro is housed in a rather ramshackle restaurant, offering simple dining, with wonderful seafood and rice.
+Skirting the Ria Formosa, this lagoon-front restaurant in the little hamlet of Pinheiro is housed in a rather ramshackle restaurant building.
+It offers dining with wonderful seafood and rice.
 Most of the tables are placed outside on a sand-strewn single-track road.

-The little marisqueira is equally famous for its grilled fish dishes, clams and cockles.
-Most of the locals seem to sit inside, leaving the outside tables with a view over the lagoon for the tourists lucky enough to have found this little gem.
+The little marisqueira is equally famous for its grilled fish dishes, clams, and cockles.
+Most of the customers sit inside, leaving the outside tables with a view over the lagoon for the tourists lucky enough to have found this little gem.

 We started with our last vinho verde of the trip.

-followed by salada ovas escada (whiting roe salad) sadly, not to everyone's taste.
+Followed by Ovas Escada (whiting roe salad), sadly, not to everyone's taste.

 Peixe rei frito (fried sand melt)